lanej5/lanej5.github.io/docs/cv.md

 [7] Lane.
 The geometric structure of symplectic contraction.
 International Mathematics Research Notices.
 2020.

-[8] Lane.
+[8] Alekseev, Lane, Li.
 The U(n) Gelfand–Zeitlin system as a tropical limit of Ginzburg–Weinstein diffeomorphisms.
 Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences.
 2018.

 [9] Lane.
 Convexity and Thimm’s trick.
 Transformation Groups.
 2018.